 The Trustees' main priority is to invest the Fund's assets in the best interests of the members and beneficiaries and, in the case of a potential conflict of interest with the Sponsoring Company, in the sole interests of the members and beneficiaries.

-Within this framework, the Trustees have agreed a number of objectives to help guide them in their strategic management of the assets and control of the various risks to which the Fund is exposed.
+Within the above framework, the Trustees have agreed a number of objectives to help guide them in their strategic management of the assets and control of the various risks to which the Fund is exposed.
 The Trustees' primary objectives are as follows:

-- To ensure that they can meet their obligations to the beneficiaries of the Fund. - To pay due regard to Everards Brewery Ltd's interest in the size and incidence of contribution payments, to maintain the Company's support and to help remove the deficit that currently exists. - To achieve a favourable return against the Fund's specified benchmark.
+- To ensure that they can meet their obligations to the beneficiaries of the Fund. - To pay due regard to Everards Brewery Ltd's interest in the size and incidence of contribution payments, to maintain the Company's support and to help remove the deficit that currently exists. - To achieve a favourable return against the Fund's specified benchmark. - To ensure that, overall, there is a high level of security of benefits payable to the Fund's beneficiaries.